Nasty Girl (The Notorious B.I.G. song)

 "Nasty Girl" is a song by American rapper The Notorious B.I.G., released on October 11, 2005.
-The song features guest appearances from Jagged Edge, P. Diddy, Avery Storm, and Nelly, and the video also contains guest appearances from Pharrell, Usher, Fat Joe, 8 Ball & MJG, Teairra Mari, Jazze Pha, DJ Green Lantern, Naomi Campbell and Memphis Bleek.
-It can be found on the album Duets: The Final Chapter, a remixed album of Biggie Smalls' work.
+The song features guest appearances from Jagged Edge, P. Diddy, Avery Storm, and Nelly, and the video also contains guest appearances from Pharrell, Usher, Fat Joe, 8Ball & MJG, Teairra Mari, Jazze Pha, DJ Green Lantern, Naomi Campbell and Memphis Bleek.
+It can be found on the album Duets: The Final Chapter (2005), a remixed album of Biggie Smalls' work.
 The single reached number one in the United Kingdom and became a top-10 hit in Finland, Germany, Ireland, and New Zealand.

 Background

 A slightly different version of the single also appeared on Nelly's Sweatsuit album.
 "Nasty Girl" was used as the opening theme for Germany's Next Topmodel, Cycle 1.

 The lyrical section rapped by Notorious B.I.G. is actually lifted from another of his songs called "Nasty Boy", featured on his second album Life After Death.
 Despite this, the production to the song "Nasty Boy" is completely different from that for "Nasty Girl", and apart from the lyrical sample, and the second verse (rapped by P. Diddy) rapped in the style of Biggie's second verse of Nasty Boy, the two songs bear no similarities.
 The chorus, sung by Jagged Edge, which has the line "Grab your titties for B.I.G.", references "Player's Anthem", which he says "Bitches, rub your titties if you love Big Poppa".